Category:502 Portland Cement Concrete Base and Pavement

 - (e) Sublot

-502.2.4.2.1 Place the core into a separate plastic bag and seal the bag to prevent moisture lose.
+502.2.4.2.1 The QC inspector shall place the QC core into a separate plastic bag and seal the bag to prevent moisture lose.
+The QA inspector shall place and seal the QA core in a tamper-proof bag immediately after extraction and mark the bag label with the project number, lot number, location and inspector signature.
 This should be performed within one hour after the core is drilled.

 502.2.4.2.2 If a Quality Control or Quality Assurance core is dropped, exposed to freezing temperatures, or otherwise mishandled in some fashion the Resident Engineer should be contacted immediately.
 A replacement core should be taken at a new random sample location as soon as possible if it is believed the core no longer represents the in-place concrete.
 Studies have shown the compressive strength can be reduced when a specimen is dropped.

 502.2.4.2.3 Cores should be kept in an environment that has a temperature range of 60 to 80 ° F. Cores should be protected from direct sunlight.

 The plastic bag, containing the core, should be packed carefully into the cylinder box to prevent the cores from being damaged during shipment.
 A cylinder box will hold two 6-inch diameter cores or three 4-inch diameter cores.
 Do not over pack the cylinder box to avoid potentially damaging the cores or damaging the plastic bags.
 Packing material should be used to stabilize the cores to prevent them from moving around during shipping.
 Cores over 14 inches may require the use of a large cardboard box to prevent them from being damaged during shipping.
 The following information should placed on the side of the cylinder box: